 Folic acid supplementation should be provided to all patients taking MTX.
 Dose frequency ranges from daily to once a week.
 Patients who do not have a satisfactory response to folic acid or poorly tolerate it may instead be prescribed folinic acid, usually the day after MTX.
 (See "Major side effects of low-dose methotrexate", section on 'Prevention of side effects with folate' and "Use of methotrexate in the treatment of rheumatoid arthritis", section on 'Folic acid supplementation'.)

 MTX is the most commonly used first-line DMARD in PsA, although only limited data are available supporting its efficacy in PsA.
 Despite the lack of randomized trial evidence of efficacy, observational studies and our clinical experience indicate that MTX may be effective for some patients in clinical practice [21-23].
 Expert opinion also supports use of MTX as a first-line DMARD, including treatment guidelines of the European League Against Rheumatism (EULAR) [16,24] and the Group for Research and Assessment of Psoriasis and Psoriatic Arthritis (GRAPPA) [17,25]; we prefer it as well based upon ease of use, tolerability, and proven efficacy in psoriasis.
-(See "Treatment of psoriasis", section on 'Methotrexate'.)
+(See "Treatment of psoriasis in adults", section on 'Methotrexate'.)

 While most randomized trials and other studies using MTX have not shown significant benefit, they have all had significant limitations, including the use of lower (sometimes much lower) doses of MTX than are routinely used in practice; patient populations with very longstanding disease, often more than 10 years’ duration; small numbers of subjects; trials of short duration; and other elements of poor study design.
 For example, the largest randomized controlled trial with MTX was the Methotrexate in Psoriatic Arthritis (MIPA) trial, which failed to show that MTX was superior to placebo .
 Although this trial did not show efficacy of MTX over placebo, the maximum dose was only 15 mg weekly given orally, the burden of joint involvement was low, and the high dropout rate may have reduced the strength of the trial.
 The Etanercept and Methotrexate in Combination or as Monotherapy in Psoriatic Arthritis trial (also termed the SEAM trial; ClinicalTrials.gov identifier: NCT02376790) is a randomized trial that is ongoing and will provide additional evidence to inform treatment choices.
 Prevention of radiologic joint injury has not been demonstrated.